-Let's assume that we're dealing with either TMAP or HAP and want to connect to a left and right pair of Acceptors.
-Having discovered that HAP or TMAP is supported on at least one of the Acceptors, by discovering their service UUID, the Initiator knows the mandatory codec configurations and QoS settings that are supported, so it can jump straight into CAP and run the CAP Connection procedure for non-bonded devices [CAP 8.1.2] to make a connection.
-The Initiator would determine if the first earbud is a member of a Coordinated Set, and as it is in our example, would then run the CAP procedure preamble [CAP 7.4.2], bonding with both devices in that set.
+On that basis, let's assume that we're dealing with either TMAP or HAP and want to connect to a left and right pair of Acceptors.
+Having discovered that HAP or TMAP is supported on at least one of the Acceptors, by discovering their service UUID, the Initiator knows the mandatory codec configurations and QoS settings that are supported.
+If it's happy to use these, it can jump straight into CAP and run the CAP Connection procedure for non-bonded devices [CAP 8.1.2] to make a connection.

+We're making the assumption here that this is the first time the earbuds have been used, so they need to be paired first.
+The Initiator would determine if the first earbud is a member of a Coordinated Set, and as it is in our example, would then run the CAP procedure preamble [CAP 7.4.1], bonding with both devices in that set.

 Having done that, it can start the main business of establishing a connection, using the CAP Unicast Audio Start procedure [CAP 7.3.1.2].
 This tells the Initiator to step through the underlying BAP procedures.

 First, the Initiator needs to discover all of the Sink and Source ASEs on each Acceptor and confirm that each Acceptor has at least one ASE supporting the correct direction for each Audio Stream it wants to set up.
-It should also check the PAC characteristics to make sure the Acceptor is capable of supporting the settings it wants to use.
-These procedures are described in BAP in the Audio role discovery procedure [BAP 5.1], the Audio capability discovery procedure [BAP 5.2] and the ASE_ID discovery procedure [BAP 5.3].
+If it's not using the settings mandated in the top level profile, it should also check the PAC characteristics to make sure the Acceptor is capable of supporting the settings it wants to use.
+These procedures are described in BAP in the Audio role discovery procedure [BAP 5.1], the Audio capability discovery procedure [BAP 5.2] and the ASE\ID discovery procedure [BAP 5.3].

-Audio role discovery and ASE_ID discovery are both mandatory, as you can't proceed unless you know there is a suitable ASE to connect to.
-Audio Contexts discovery [BAP 5.4] is optional, but is necessary if the Initiator wants to use optional settings.
+The Audio role discovery and ASE\ID discovery procedures are both mandatory to support, as you can't proceed unless you know there is a suitable ASE to connect to.
+Audio Contexts discovery [BAP 5.4] is optional, but is necessary if the Initiator wants to use its feature to provide more resolution on how it will handle different use cases.
+It does that by checking each Acceptor's Supported\Audio\Contexts and Available\Audio\Contexts characteristics, using the Supported\Audio\Contexts procedure [BAP 5.4] and the Available\Audio\Contexts procedure [BAP 5.5].
+These were described in Section 7.1.5.

 BAP has been designed to provide a fall-back level of interoperability that will allow every Initiator to be able to set up an audio stream with any Acceptor with a reasonable quality of audio, to ensure that they will always be able to connect.
-If an Initiator is just using mandatory settings for BAP or a profile which it has already discovered that the Acceptor supports, it may have enough information to skip this stage.
-Similarly, if the request for connection came from the Acceptor, either directly, or through an Announcement, that may have already provided this information.
+This allows an Initiator or an Acceptor to start this connection process off very quickly.
+Once they have gathered enough information, they move onto configuration of each ASE.